meuhlang/meuh/site/docs/about/open-source.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-More information about how the community work ca be found in the [community section](../../community/) of this website.
+More information about how the community work ca be found in the [community section](../../community/) of this site.
 And as always, everybody is welcome !